 2. Variance Criteria.
 The city shall approve, approve with conditions, or deny an application for a variance based on the following criteria:

 e.
-Variances may be issued for a water dependent use; provided, that the structure or other development is protected by methods that minimize flood damages during the base flood and create no additional threats to public safety.
+Variances may be issued for a functionally dependent use; provided, that the structure or other development is protected by methods that minimize flood damages during the base flood and create no additional threats to public safety.

+3. Variance Notification.
+Any applicant to whom a variance is granted shall be given written notice that the issuance of a variance to construct a structure below the Base Flood Elevation will result in increased premium rates for flood insurance and that such construction below the Base Flood Elevation increases risks to life and property.
+Such notification and a record of all variance actions, including justification shall be maintained in accordance with Section _____.